haoxiangsnr/spiking-fullsubnet/_sources/getting_started/running_an_experiment.md.txt

 cd recipes/intel_ndns/spiking_fullsubnet/
 ```

 In this `<model>` directory, we have an entry file `run.py`, dataloaders, and some model directories.
-We use HugoingFace Accelerate to start an experiment.
+We use HuggingFace Accelerate to start an experiment.
 Don't worry if you are not familiar with Accelerate.
 It will help you to run an parallel experiment easily.
 Please refer to [HuggingFace Accelerate](https://huggingface.co/docs/accelerate/) for more details.

 First, we need to configuration the GPU usage.
 Accelerate provides a CLI tool that unifies all launchers, so you only have to remember one command.
 To use it, run a quick configuration setup first on your machine and answer the questions: